Published on 20th March 2022

-Lifeline AEDs come with three battery options: economy, standard, and High Capacity.
-The Economy provides the best value as it is the cheapest option and lasts for around three years with regular use.
+Lifeline AEDs come with standard, and high capacity options.
 The Standard battery pack will last for about five years (or 125 shocks), and the High Capacity offers an extended lifespan of approximately seven years (equivalent to around 300 shocks).

 As detailed above, the type of battery you choose and how long it will last also depends on the level of use the AED experiences during the battery’s lifetime.
 The number of shocks an AED administers will naturally deplete the battery during its lifetime.

 For example, suppose your defibrillator has not been used at all for several years but is fitted with a High Capacity battery.
 In that case, you can expect the battery to remain fully functional for another couple of years.
 On the other hand, if a defibrillator has been used as demo equipment at a first aid centre, the batteries will need to be replaced more quickly.